BREAKING THROUGH: What Curators & Editors Want

 Photo Director, HuffPost

-Christy Havranek is the Photo Director at the HuffPost.
-With over 15 years experience in photo and digital media, she has previously worked in a variety of industries, all centered on photography: Frommer’s Travel, NBC Universal, Polo Ralph Lauren and Bloomsbury USA, among others.
-HuffPost regularly licenses photo essays across a variety of national and international news and lifestyle topics, which appear on our global platform.
+Christy Havranek is the Photo Director at HuffPost.
+With 17 years of experience in photography and digital media, she has previously worked in a variety of industries where each role centered on photography: Frommer’s Travel, NBCUniversal, Polo Ralph Lauren and Bloomsbury USA, among others.
+HuffPost licenses photo essays and assigns photographers to cover a variety of national and international topics — from breaking news to long-form enterprise pieces — which appear on our global platform.